 - Then tackle lower-rate debt or increase retirement contributions

-A $1,000 emergency fund is not comfortable — but it prevents you from reaching for a credit card when the car registration comes due or the dentist finds a cavity.
-Without any buffer, an unexpected $800 expense undoes weeks of debt payoff progress and adds back interest-bearing balance.
+A $1,000 emergency fund isn't going to feel like much, but it stops you from reaching for a credit card the moment the car registration comes due or the dentist finds a cavity.
+Without any buffer, an unexpected $800 expense can undo weeks of progress and add interest-bearing balance right back onto the pile.

-Check your Debt-to-Income Calculator once you have your debt list complete.
+Check your Debt-to-Income Calculator once your debt list is complete.
 Your DTI is total monthly debt payments divided by gross monthly income.
 Lenders want this below 36%, and most conventional mortgage guidelines cap it at 43%.
-If your DTI is above 40%, you are in a fragile financial position where any income disruption threatens your ability to service all debts — an emergency fund is not optional at that level, it is a structural necessity.
+If your DTI runs above 40%, you're in a fragile spot where any income disruption threatens your ability to keep servicing every debt at once.
+An emergency fund stops being optional at that point.

 Key Terms